inLnx/ScutoidOS/README.md

 + 4 MB of ram
 + 8 MB storage
 ### Building Instructions
+Requirement
++ xorriso
++ gcc-cross-compiler
 On a Linux computer
-+ Install GCC cross compiler
 + Open vscode and cd to the extracted ScutoidOS folder
 + Download build.sh and run it (sh "PATH")
 + Rename the file ending to .iso (Delete the ending, press enter, and then add .iso again)